arnaudbos/arnaudbos.com/README.md

 ---

-Hint: This README is a copy/paste cheat sheet.
+This README is a copy/paste cheat sheet.

+## Clone all subdomains

+    ./clone.sh

 ## Preview locally